RHIZOME_RAW: interview with Daniel Garcia Andujar of TTTP®

 DGA: Well i think Spain is a multicultural society, though mostly in the Mediterranean areas which have varied historical influences and mixed cultures.
 Curiously, we never use the term “Spanish” for the language of Spain, we use “Castillian” to differentiate from other languages of Spain like Catalan (Gallego, Euskera).
 I think in bilingual areas, people are especially receptive to other languages, and have an historical inclination to assimilate different cultures.

 But there is a special situation on the European continent with the English language — sometimes you are with several people (from different European countries) in a private meeting speaking English, though nobody is a native English speaker!
 Maybe you are speaking very bad English but everybody understands you.
-Why don’t we learn German — they have a very powerful influence in with more that 100 million German speakers?
+Why don’t we learn German — they have a very powerful influence in EU with more that 100 million German speakers?
 Finally this has a perverse effect, for we are subverting the English language — maybe in the future we’ll have a special variation of English.

 But I don’t see really multiculturalism on the internet: the English language dominates.
 It’s not a technological impediment.
 ‘Globalization’ ?